wchiquito/jj-for-everyone.github.io/src/terminal_basics.md

 Setting the `PATH` variable to the empty string tells the terminal to _not search for programs anywhere_.
 Therefore, the programs `ls` cannot be found anymore.

-We could fix this by copy-pasting the previous value of `PATH` to export that again.
+We could fix this by copy-pasting the previous value of `PATH` and export that again.
-But if mess up the value of an environment variable for real, you often don't know what the previous, correct value was.
+But if you mess up the value of an environment variable for real, you often don't know what the previous, correct value was.
 So it's easiest to just close the terminal window and open a new one.
 All variables will be reset to their default.